thauptfeld/JenaViromics2022/_episodes/29_lingyi_lecture.md

 - ""
 ---

-Listen to Tina's lecture while DeepVirFinder is running.
+Listen to Lingyi's lecture about her benchmark of different virus identification tools.

 {% include links.md %}